ufidon/comsec/labs/lab01/README.md

 #### **For Parrot Linux**

 1. **Start the Parrot Linux VM**.
+   - Guest additions may be already installed.
+     ```bash
+     # check whether the Guest additions are installed
+     lsmod | grep vboxguest
+     # skip the following steps if you see output like
+     # vboxguest 219348  6 vboxsf

+     # or check with
+     sudo /usr/sbin/VBoxService -V
+     ```
 2. **Insert the Guest Additions CD**:
    - In VirtualBox, with the VM running, go to **Devices** > **Insert Guest Additions CD Image**.
 3. **Install Required Packages**: